GOLD ROUTE MAP UPDATEHey Everyone,

 Long-term outlook: weak bullish.

-Also, keep in mind that the Australian dollar is exposed to slow economic growth in other countries because it is a pro-cyclical currency.
+However, the Australian dollar is pro-cyclical.
+So, it is exposed to slow economic growth in other countries.

 New Zealand dollar (NZD)

-On the flip side, as a risk-sensitive currency like the Aussie, any growth data in China could trigger bullishness for NZD.
+However, as a risk-sensitive currency like the Aussie, any growth data in China could trigger bullishness for the NZD.
+As with other currencies, traders should be data-dependent, especially around inflation and wages.

 Canadian dollar (CAD)